 Some countries (e.g., Australia, France, Hong Kong, Singapore, Switzerland) require that students participating in study abroad programs purchase local health insurance in that country.
 Students are responsible for purchasing this insurance if it is a requirement for the country where they will be studying.
 The estimated cost is included in the budget sheet.

-On-campus housing is guaranteed for UG exchange students.
+On-campus housing is guaranteed for UG exchange students, as long as you apply by the application deadline.
 Upon acceptance as an exchange student, you may apply online for on campus housing through the NTU Exchange Portal prior to the stipulated closing date.
 Students are allocated randomly and requests for specific types of rooms would be determined on a case by case basis.
 Requests for specific roommates or preferred halls are not allowed.
 For more information on housing options, please see http://www.ntu.edu.sg/has/Undergraduate/Pages/index.aspx.

 The university does not offer or manage any off-campus housing.
 Housing Services, however, maintains an online Off Campus Accommodation System (OCAS) to assist students with their search for off-campus housing.
 OCAS is a listing of housing options available for rent.
 For more information see http://www.ntu.edu.sg/has/Off-Campus/Pages/index.aspx.